 When it comes to assessing your architecture, sure, the end user is not a central driver but certainly a factor.
 Your business doesn’t want to break the experience, it wants to improve it — something that, at a high level, is top-of-mind for businesses navigating today’s consumer expectations.
 Keeping end users satisfied during your hybrid cloud journey is best done through being mindful of the applications they use to stay productive and empowered.
 And determining how to move those applications together into the cloud, creating an input to ensure a seamless shift, is what application centricity promises.

 Building your master plan

 Before going full-speed-ahead with a top-down strategy, you have to first create it.
-But since finding in-house cloud expertise is one of the biggest challenges for businesses, enrolling a cloud consultant team with broad capabilities spanning both infrastructure and applications — will build a better foundation for that approach.
+But since finding in-house cloud expertise is one of the biggest challenges for businesses, enrolling a team with broad capabilities spanning both infrastructure and applications — will build a better foundation for that approach.

 Figure 2 reflects the risks of cloud computing for enterprises worldwide in 2015 and 2016.
 32% of respondents cite the lack of resources or expertise for cloud computing as a risk of enterprise cloud adoption in 2016.

 Additionally, an assessment that is both application-focused and partner-agnostic eliminates bias, saves time and resources and paints a clearer picture of cost savings and other factors to embrace your hybrid cloud journey.
 An assessment that will yield the most effective strategy should have applications at its heart, but will unite all layers of the organization that are typically siloed, from network to compute & storage teams to the virtualization layer.